-Bordering on the mighty Mississippi River, two-thirds of this 13,467-acre park are bottomland hardwood forests of large oak, cypress and tupelo.
+Bordering the mighty Mississippi River, two-thirds of this 13,467-acre park are bottomland hardwood forests of large oak, cypress and tupelo.
 The park also contains two lakes and many miles of hiking trails.
-The Meeman Museum and Nature Center is named 13,467for Edward J. Meeman, courageous conservation editor of Scripps-Howard newspapers who helped establish this park and the Great Smoky Mountains National Park.
+The Meeman Museum and Nature Center is named for Edward J. Meeman, courageous conservation editor of Scripps-Howard newspapers who helped establish this park and the Great Smoky Mountains National Park.
 The park maintains a boat ramp on the Mississippi River.
 Deer, turkey, beaver and some 200 species of birds are abundant.

 Tennessee Vacation eGuide

-The 2014 eGuide gives you instant access to Tennessee’s irresistible attractions and destinations.
+The 2016 eGuide gives you instant access to Tennessee’s irresistible attractions and destinations.
 Peruse venues online, then put in your order to get a free guide delivered to your doorstep.